Orange2626/GDL-Project-Network/README.md

 # GDL-Project-TransUnet
 TransUNet code adapted for the GDL project including code to generate different embedding methods.
 Also added early stopping to the training and a training resume function as well as a naming option for the experiments.

-The code for the different embedding methods is found in the networks/vit_seg_modeling.py file in the embeddings section.
+The code to change between the different embedding methods is found in the networks/vit_seg_modeling.py file in the embeddings section.

 ### 1. Get the pretrained weights by doing: